 www.phillips-scholarship.org -- Stephen Phillips Memorial Scholarships, available to New Englanders

-www.cityofboston.gov/scholarship/ -- like the Edwards Scholarship, available only to Boston residents.
-The city of Boston also has a scholarship guide on its website.
+www.cityofboston.gov/scholarship/ -- available only to Boston residents.
+The city of Boston also has a scholarship guide on its website, Higher Education Funding Opportunties, listing other resources.

 www.uaspire.org -- financial aid information, hands-on help